 "We know that the Legislature needs to hear from the business community to push this issue up to the top," he said.
 "We plan on spending the summer talking to them a lot on the issue, and we're hopeful that come fall we'll be able to take it up and get the issue off the table."

-The comments from Snyder, who is seeking re-election later this year, were welcomed by the state's leading gay rights group and Senate Democratic Leader Gretchen Whitmer of East Lansing.
+The comments from Snyder, who is seeking re-election later thi s year, were welcomed by Senate Democratic Leader Gretchen Whitmer, D-East Lansing.

 Follow David Eggert on Twitter at https://twitter.com/DavidEggert00